ZoffyD/spring-pet/README.md

 Figure 1: ISO/IEC 25010 Quality Model for System/Software Product quality (source: Kato et al., 2022).

 ---
+The Spring PetClinic application is selected as the System Under Test.
+It is selected as it is an open-source Spring Boot application featuring a web UI, REST endpoints, JPA-based persistence, and an existing JUnit test suite covering the service and repository layer.
+This app is chosen given its realistic multi-layer architecture applicable for the demonstration of the full pyramid of test as well as the pre-existing test suite to act as Functional Suitability coverage baseline.

+Rather than erasing the baseline test, Kato et a;.'s approach of building on existing test capabilities is followed.
+According to the research paper, the researchers extendend MS test with a custom Report class to be able to report on performance in addition to functional test results.
+In a like manner, the following test are added to extended PetClinic's baseline JUnit suite which are Cypress E2E for Usability test and scenario coverage, JMeter APIs for performance efficiency and SonarQube static analysis for maintainability and reliability.
+This expands test coverage over more ISO/IEC 25010 quality characteristic rather than rewriting the existing ones.

+---
 ### 2. Adaptation of the Methodology
 The same experimental approach is followed as in the paper which are before/after comparison.
 The development process is run firstly without applying quality characteristic mapping, and then introducing the quality-based KPI framework to see what difference it makes.

 * **Reused Components:**
   * **The Quality Mapping:** Pipeline stages are still linked to specific quality sub-characteristics.
   * **API Testing:** Just like the paper, **JMeter** is used to track performance data and ensure the system doesn't slow down between builds.
-  * **Jenkins as the CI Server:** **Jenkins** is used to keeps the CI setup consistent with the original research and avoids introducing unnecessary differences.
+  * **Jenkins as the CI Server:** **Jenkins** is used to keep the CI setup consistent with the original research and avoids introducing unnecessary differences.
-  *  **The Test Pyramid Approach:** Like the paper, the tests is structured in a pyramid — unit tests at the base (fast, many), API tests in the middle, and E2E tests at the top (slower, fewer).
+  *  **The Test Pyramid Approach:** Like the paper, the tests are structured in a pyramid — unit tests at the base (fast, many), API tests in the middle, and E2E tests at the top (slower, fewer).

 <!-- FIGURE 2: Test Pyramid (from paper, Figure 7) -->
 <img width="504" height="396" alt="Test Pyramid" src="https://github.com/user-attachments/assets/d4e0aac6-d02f-42aa-8ec1-978543ffab3f" />